The Influence of Stable Photon Sphere Advent on Orbital Precession in moving towards the Extremality: Methodology

-To have and find TCOs, it is sufficient to consider the two conditions $\mathbb{V}=\mathbb{V}'=0$, where the prime is the derivative with respect to $r$.
-The first condition leads to the determination of the energy and the angular momentum, and the second condition gives us the radius of the TCOs.
-Mathematically, it is clear that to check the stability of such orbits, it is sufficient to look at $\mathbb{V}''$, which if positive, negative, or zero, then the circular orbit is stable, unstable, or marginally stable, respectively.\\ Before ending this subsection, it is worth introducing another useful quantity that is very applicable to our study and can well separate areas with physical meaning from purely mathematical solutions.
+TCOs satisfy the conditions $\mathbb{V}=\mathbb{V}'=0$, which determine the conserved quantities and orbital radius.
+Their stability is governed by $\mathbb{V}''$: positive, negative and zero values correspond to stable, unstable and marginally stable circular orbits, respectively.
+Before ending this subsection, it is worth introducing another useful quantity that is very applicable to our study and can well separate areas with physical meaning from purely mathematical solutions.

-This quantity, which appears clearly during calculations and in equations, especially in the calculation of energy and angular momentum, can well represent the physical range, in such a way that $\beta > 0$ means the physical area that can be studied for the model, and its negative value makes the energy and momentum imaginary.